Faculty Director of First-Year Seminar

-How to Change Your World is a new interdisciplinary course for first-year students.
-It brings together faculty from across OWU to explore a single complex question that is both immediate and enduring.
+How to Change Your World is OWU’s interdisciplinary course for first-year students.
+It brings together faculty from across OWU to explore complex questions that are both immediate and enduring.

 How to Change Your World challenges students to dig deeply into issues that concern them and explore how they might contribute to change.
 Through this process, they will develop foundational academic skills, such as critical reading and information literacy, that will help them succeed in all their OWU coursework - and begin to design their futures.